View Screen Reader-Friendly Version

-Jakoriah Long became the second Texan in the Division I Era to earn an All-Conference First or Second Team honor.
+Jakoriah Long became the first Texan in the Division I Era to earn two All-Conference honors.

-The 1994-95 season marked a new chapter in our program’s history as the program began play in NCAA Division II as a member of the Lone Star Conference.
-Tarleton qualified for the NCAA Regional tournament nine times during their Division II history with two LSC Tournament Championships and one regular season title.
+The 1994-95 season marked a new chapter in the program’s history as it began play in NCAA Division II as a member of the Lone Star Conference.
+Tarleton State qualified for the NCAA Regional tournament nine times during their Division II history with two LSC Tournament Championships and one regular season title.
 A historic decision was announced in November 2019 that would change the course of Tarleton State University for years to come.
-Newly-named President Dr. James Hurley accepted an invitation to join the Western Athletic Conference and take Tarleton to the highest level – NCAA Division I. Tarleton joined the league on July 1, 2020.
-With 3-time NCAA Division I National Champion Bill Brock now leading the way as head coach, the future of Texan Women's Basketball has never been brighter!
+Newly-named President Dr. James Hurley accepted an invitation to join the Western Athletic Conference and take Tarleton State to the highest level – NCAA Division I. Tarleton State joined the league on July 1, 2020.
+With 3-time NCAA Division I National Champion Bill Brock now leading the way as head coach, the future of Texan Women's Basketball has never been brighter.

 Since 1899, Tarleton State University has set out on a single path: Ever forward, ever onward.
 For well over a century, our campus, our capabilities, our reach and our impact have evolved; our path forward must evolve as well.
 At Tarleton State, we empower each other with resources that are among the best in the world.
 We instill passion and conviction to become heroes, trailblazers and champions.
 We share opportunities to unlock the greatness within.
 We wish for everyone who studies here and teaches here, who works here and graduates from here to tap into the infinite wells of potential.